-Every owner, occupant, or agent of premises where there is any private sewer, drain, or septic tank, or cesspool shall keep the same in a sanitary condition and shall have every septic tank and cesspool emptied and cleaned when necessary or at such time as ordered by the Board of Health.
+Every owner, occupant, or agent of premises where there is any private sewer, drain, or septic tank, shall keep the same in a sanitary condition and shall have every septic tank emptied and cleaned when necessary or at such time as ordered by the Board of Health.

-- A. Biannual pumping of cesspools and septic tanks is recommended at a minimum. - B. Whenever a water closet, septic tank, cesspool, or pipe becomes offensive or obstructed, the owner, occupant, or agent of premises shall cause same to be cleaned or otherwise corrected. - C. All septic tanks shall be pumped as required in Article 6, § 300-6.6, Maintenance of septic
+- A. Biannual pumping of septic tanks is recommended at a minimum. - B. Whenever a water closet, septic tank or pipe becomes offensive or obstructed, the owner, occupant, or agent of premises shall cause same to be cleaned or otherwise corrected. - C. The owner, occupant, or agent of premises shall submit a copy of the pumper's signed receipt to the Board of Health as compliance.